gbouras13/hybracter/README.md

 [Dragonflye](https://github.com/rpetit3/dragonflye) is a good alternative to `hybracter` for automated assembly, particuarly if you are familiar with [Shovill](https://github.com/tseemann/shovill).
 Some pros and cons between `hybracter` and `dragonflye` are listed below.

   * `dragonflye` allows for more options with regards to assemblers (it supports [Miniasm](https://github.com/lh3/miniasm) or [Raven](https://github.com/lbcb-sci/raven) as well as Flye).
-  * On a single isolate, `dragonflye` should be faster (benchmarking coming but the plassembler, assessment and extra polishing steps of hybracter should make it slower).
+  * On a single isolate, `dragonflye` should be faster (benchmarking coming but the Plassembler, assessment and extra polishing steps of hybracter should make it slower).
+  * `hybracter` should be more accurate, due to the extra round of polishing following reorientation, and integration of Plassembler (benchmarking coming).
   * `hybracter` has the advantage of scalability across multiple samples due to its Snakemake and Snaketool implementation.
 So if you have access to a cluster, `hybracter` is for you and likely faster.
   * `hybracter` gives more accurate plasmid assemblies because it uses [plassembler](https://github.com/gbouras13/plassembler)
   * `hybracter` will suggest automatically whether an assembly is 'complete' or 'incomplete'
+  * `hybracter` will assess each polishing step and choose the genome most likely to be the best quality.

 ## Pipeline